-Course Title & Total Credit distribu Eligibility

-Code Credits Criteria/

-Prerequisite

-Lecture Tutorial Practical

-MAP-DSE 10001: Psychopathology 4 3 0 1 Graduation
+Course Title & Total Credit distribu Credit distribution of the course Code Credits Criteria/ Prerequisite Lecture Tutorial Practical MAP-DSE 10001: Psychopathology 4 3 0 1 Graduation

 - 1. To understand psychopathology of different types of mental disorders. - 2.
 To conceptualize the role of causative and protective factors in manifestation of mental disorders. - 3.
 To orient the learners towards various approaches to psychopathology and related disorders.